cnord/doc-gsm-devices/eng/mini/01-01-purpose.md

-# Technical Description
+# Technical description

-## Purpose and Capabilities
+## Purpose and capabilities

 The "Nord GSM Mini" device is intended for operation as the head unit of the security and fire complex - the receiving and monitoring security and fire alarm device (PKKOP), installed in the premises at the protected sites.